-Hello Fresh (or HelloFresh as they insist on styling it) is the market leader when it comes to delivering ingredients in boxes.
+Hello Fresh (or HelloFresh as they insist on styling it) is the market leader when it comes to delivering ingredients in boxes; it's among the best recipe box services.
 It’s big with families and time-poor young couples who have realised that ready meals and KFC are not a long-term solution to nutrition.
 What this Hello Fresh review seeks to answer is this: “why is it better than just buying some stuff and cooking it?”

 Hello Fresh differs from just doing your supermarket shopping online in that what you get in the box is exactly enough for one meal (or several, individual meals, more accurately).
 The service sources the ingredients and puts exactly the right amounts of each in to make recipes, which it also provides.

 In most cases this means you get some meat, fish or (for the veggie options) large vegetables.
 Then flavourings and additions, such as side salads, pasta, green veg, grated cheese, herbs, spices, sauces, breadcrumbs and so on are spooned in exactly the right portions into little, bio-degradeable containers.

 All you have to do is (almost invariably) chop up an onion, heat a pan or two, cook the main ingredients and add the other stuff.
 Hello Fresh tells you the timings and techniques.
-I'm not quite going to use the term 'Idiot proof', but if you can't prepare a meal for two with Hello Fresh, you probably are an idiot.
+The term 'Idiot proof' is over-used, but if you can't prepare a meal for two with Hello Fresh, you probably really are an idiot, or at least very poorly co-ordinated.
+It's easy to find out, anyway, as Hello Fresh practically always has deals on for newcomers to its service.

-Are the meals worth preparing, though?
+The big question is, are the meals worth preparing?
 That is what we shall now find out.
 Aprons on and head to the next paragraph…

 - For prep: Best chef's knives

 - For pasta and more, best saucepan sets

 Hello Fresh review: what do you get?